 “For me, it has been the time [in Parliament] that I have most liked, especially the responsibilities of the Minister of Defence.
-I have often said that, for a politician, serving as a minister and becoming a member of the Government is like winning a medal in the Olympic Games.
-But I have liked all the positions I have held.”
+I have often said that, for a politician, serving as a minister and becoming a member of the Government is like winning a medal in the Olympic Games.”

 Anneli Taina, Minister of Defence, inspects the honorary company together with William Cohen, US Defence Secretary (on the left), and Colonel Gregory Gardner, at the Pentagon on 26 March 1998, during her visit to the United States.